openstack/ironic-inspector-specs/specs/tooz-coordination.rst

 #.
 Create a coordinator with hostname
 #.
 Join the predefined group as a member, the group name is
-   ``ironic-inspector-service-group`` by default.
+   ``ironic_inspector.service_group`` by default.
 If the group does not exist, it will be created.
 #.
 Leave group when service is shutdown.

-The spec will add two console scripts to support executing API and conductor services separately, namely ``ironic-inspector-api`` and ``ironic-inspector-conductor``.
+The spec will add a console script ``ironic-inspector-conductor`` for executing the ironic-inspector conductor service, add a wsgi wrapper for using the API service under WSGI containers, there will be an automatically created ``ironic-inspector-api-wsgi`` script for console.

-To keep backwards compatibility, ``ironic-inspector`` continues to serve the single process mode, and sticks to use the fake messaging driver.
+To keep backwards compatibility, ``ironic-inspector`` continues to serve the single process mode, and sticks to use the fake messaging driver for now.
 It will be removed when gets obsolete.

-Adds a configuration option ``[DEFAULT]rpc_transport`` to specify the rpc backend, values can be ``fake`` (the default) or ``oslo``.
-This option will be used to determine current execution mode for three console scripts mentioned above. ``ironic-inspector`` only runs when the rpc transport is ``fake``, while ``ironic-inspector-api`` and ``ironic-inspector-conductor`` only run when it's not ``fake``.
 We expect to add ``json-rpc`` in the future.

+Adds a boolean configuration option ``[DEFAULT]standalone`` to specify the executing mode of ironic-inspector.
+The ``ironic-inspector`` script only runs when standalone is True, while the script for splitted service of ironic-inspector API and conductor only runs when standalone is False.

 There is no distributed locking support for ironic-inspector, this spec will introduce an abstract lock layer, and implement locking support based on tooz.
-After the spec is implemented, there will be two kind of locks: internal and etcd.
-The using of different locking types is decided internally and not exposed to end users at the moment. ironic-inspector running as a single process will adopt semaphore based internal locking, otherwise etcd locking will be used.
+After the spec is implemented, there will be two kind of locks: internal and tooz.
+The using of different locking types is decided internally and not exposed to end users at the moment. ironic-inspector running as a single process will adopt semaphore based internal lock, otherwise tooz lock will be used.

 Alternatives